 Quote of the week applies to Thailand, "When you take a kid to Disneyland you have got to expect him to go on a few rides."

-Reader's story of the week is "When You Have Had Enough" by Pattaya Gary.
+Reader's story of the week is "When You Have Had Enough"

 An Englishman who rescued his kidnapped son from Thailand campaigns for tighter child passport controls.